-Pacific rockfish are the most common near-shore fish on North America's West Coast.
-It's an excellent fish for quick and easy meals and is a favorite in Asian and American cuisines.
+Pacific rockfish is the most common near-shore fish on North America's West Coast.
+It's an excellent white-fleshed fish for quick and easy meals and is a favorite in Asian and American cuisines.
 There are several varieties of rockfish, and while they may taste slightly different from each other, all rockfish are firm, lean, and mild-flavored.

 Many people also enjoy the red varieties, such as vermillion or copper rockfish.
 These are fine fish, but not very different than the more common black, brown, and olive rockfish.
 Other common commercial varieties of rockfish are Pacific ocean perch, widow rockfish, canary rockfish, chili pepper rockfish, yelloweye rockfish, and thorny head rockfish.

-Rockfish is also frequently sold whole or scaled and gutted.
+Rockfish also is frequently sold whole or scaled and gutted.
 You'll mostly find the whole rockfish in Asian markets.
 High-end Western markets are selling the whole fish with more frequency as more people discover the joy and ease of cooking them.

 As with any fresh fish, Pacific rockfish needs to be kept refrigerated until use.
 Rockfish have an average shelf life of five to seven days in the fridge when wrapped well.
 It is best to not freeze this fish as its quality will decline.